-The Licensee shall, within one year after license issuance, develop and file with the Commission for approval a Streamflow and Reservoir Elevation Gaging Plan (Gaging Plan) that meets USGS standards.
-The Licensee shall provide copies of the Gaging Plan to USFS, State Water Board, CDFG, USFWS, and the Commission.
-The Gaging Plan shall be approved by the Deputy Director prior to filing with the Commission.
-The Deputy Director may require modifications as part of the approval.
-The Licensee shall implement the Gaging Plan upon approval by the Deputy Director and the Commission.
-At a minimum, the plan shall address compliance gaging at the following locations:
+The Licensee shall, within one year of license issuance, develop and file for Commission approval a Streamflow and Reservoir Elevation Gaging Plan (Gaging Plan) that meets USGS standards.
+The Licensee shall provide copies of the Gaging Plan and USGS review results to BLM, CDFW, USFWS, the Commission, and State Water Board staff for review and comment.
+Following agency consultation, the Gaging Plan and any comments received from the agencies shall be submitted to the Deputy Director for review and approval prior to filing the Gaging Plan with the Commission.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the